-Description of the design for all phases of the tailings facility life cycle, including the current and final height
+Description of the design for all phases of the tailings facility life cycle, including the current and final heiaht

-In the initial stages of development, the De Grooteboom TSF is designed to be managed as an upstream dam.
-Later in its life cycle, some deposition will take place in the downstream direction to strengthen the dam as it increases in height and capacity.
+In the initial stages of development, the De Grooteboom TSF is designed to be managed as an upstream facility.
+Later in its life cycle, some deposition will take place in the downstream direction to strengthen the facility as it increases in height and capacity.
 Tailings slurry is pumped through rubber-lined steel pipes.

-Currently, the maximum height of the storage impoundment is 14m.
+Currently, the maximum height of the storage impoundment is 15.2m.
 It is designed to eventually reach a height of 85m.
-The current storage impoundment volume is some 1 100 000m, while the planned storage impoundment volume is intended to reach 95 000 000m.
+The current storage impoundment volume is some 4 500 000m3, while the planned storage impoundment volume is intended to reach 95 000 000m3.